olvycloud/Installing-MariaDB-10.6-on-Debian-12-and-Ubuntu-24.04-LTS/README.md

-# Installing MariaDB 10.6 on Debian 12 and Ubuntu 24.04 LTS
+# MariaDB 10.6 Installation Guide for Debian 12 and Ubuntu 24.04

 This guide provides step-by-step instructions to install MariaDB 10.6 on Debian 12 and Ubuntu 24.04 LTS systems using the Olvy repository.